NitpreetB/Exprense-Tracking-Web-App/README.md

 ### `npm start`

-to Run the app in the development mode within your local browser.\
+to Run the app in the development mode within your local browser.

+3. The webapplication should launch in your default browser application